 Majority of my traffic came from Google search.
 But as time goes by, I’m also getting some traffic from other sources such as other search engines, from other blogs and websites and a few from social media websites.

-On my first year, almost 99% of my traffic only came from Google search and I’m happy to see that on my second year, I was able to diversify the sources of traffic.
+On my first year, most of my traffic only came from Google search and I’m happy to see that on my second year, I was able to diversify the sources of traffic.

 Aside from targetting keywords for traffic, I also kept in mind to target keywords that are relevant to my niche and to my target audience which is Personal Finance specifically making money and saving money.